Rozanova/App-Design/Syllabus.md

 [Design and Democracy by BGui Bonsiepe](https://www.mitpressjournals.org/doi/pdf/10.1162/desi.2006.22.2.27)

 ### Assessment and grading
+A rubric will be handed out for the final project presentation.

 Where applicable, all projects will be evaluated according to the following criteria in equal weight: